 - Alliterative Name: Cooky the Cook, Wizzo the Wizard, and Oliver O. Oliver, who starred from 1960 to 1971.

 - Christmas Episode: They did a Christmas episode during Christmas of each year and ran some Christmas cartoons (such as Hardrock, Coco, and Joe: The Three Little Dwarfs, Suzy Snowflake, and the UPA version of Frosty the Snowman).

 - Confetti Drop: When a contestant hits bucket 6 on Bozo's Grand Prize Game, confetti and balloons poured onto the contestant.

-- Game Show Host: Bozo hosted the Bozo's Grand Prize Game, with Ringmaster Ned originally doing the honours with Bozo showcasing the prizes.
+- Game Show Host: Bozo hosted the Bozo's Grand Prize Game, with Ringmaster Ned originally doing the honours and Bozo showcasing the prizes.